imgag/aiDIVA/README.md

 Detailed instructions on how to run the software and what columns need to be present in the input table can be found [here](https://github.com/imgag/aiDIVA/blob/master/doc/aidiva/run_aidiva.md).

-The following shows all columns that need to be present in the annotated input table for the software to work.
-The column names should exactly match the column name specified in the table if not otherwise specified in the description.

 ## Annotation Resources and Tools